xenit-eu/helm-alfresco/README.md

     - name: privateDockerRepo1Secret
     - name: privateDockerRepo2Secret
   ```
-* Description: If you use an image that is hosted on a private repo besides the xenit repo or the quay alfresco repo you can create secrets on your cluster and reference them here.
+* Description: If you use an image that is not public. then you can create dockerconfigjson secrets on your cluster and
+  reference them here.
 The secrets will be referenced in all Deployments and StatefullSets.

 #### `general.serviceType`